vladimir-kotikov/clink-completions/README.md

 Otherwise, here is the easiest way to install the clink-completions scripts, when using a recent version of [Clink](https://github.com/chrisant996/clink):

 1. Make sure you have [git](https://www.git-scm.com/downloads) installed.
-2. Clone this repo into a new local directory via `git clone https://github.com/vladimir-kotikov/clink-completions local_directory` (replace `local_directory` with the name of the directory where you want to install the scripts)..
+2. Clone this repo into a new local directory via `git clone https://github.com/vladimir-kotikov/clink-completions local_directory` (replace `local_directory` with the name of the directory where you want to install the scripts).
+  - **Note:** avoid naming it `completions`, because that's a reserved subdirectory name in Clink.
+See [Completion directories](https://chrisant996.github.io/clink/clink.html#completion-directories) for more info.
-3. Tell Clink to load scripts from the repo via `clink installscripts local_directory`.
+3. Tell Clink to load scripts from the repo via `clink installscripts full_path_to_local_directory`.
+  - **Note:** it is important to specify the full path to the directory.
 4. Start a new session of Clink.

 Repo structure